-• If the process covers all of the objectives of financial information, (existence and occurrence; completeness; valuation; delivery; breakdown and comparability; and rights and obligations), whether it is updated and with what frequency.

-The ICFR scope matrix is aimed at identifying the accounts and entries that have significant risk associated with them, whose potential impact on financial reporting is material and, which therefore require special attention.
-In this regard, in the process of identifying the significant accounts and breakdowns a series of quantitative variables (balance of the account) and qualitative variables (complexity of transactions; changes and complexity of regulations; need to use estimates or projections; application of judgement and qualitative importance of the information) are considered.

-This ICFR scope matrix is based on the balance sheet and consolidated income statement included in the latest audited Consolidated Financial Statements that are available.
+- If the process covers all of the objectives of financial information, (existence and occurrence; completeness; valuation; delivery; breakdown and comparability; and rights and obligations), whether it is updated and with what frequency. - The ICFR scope matrix is aimed at identifying the accounts and entries that have significant risk associated with them, whose potential impact on financial reporting is material and, which therefore require special attention.
+In this regard, in the process of identifying the significant accounts and breakdowns a series of quantitative variables (balance of the account) and qualitative variables (complexity of transactions; changes and complexity of regulations; need to use estimates or projections; application of judgement and qualitative importance of the information, among others) are considered. - This ICFR scope matrix is based on the balance sheet and consolidated income statement included in the latest audited Consolidated Financial Statements that are available.
 Said matrix is updated every year, after the Consolidated Financial Statements are prepared.
-In 2018, the scope matrix was last updated based on the figures contained in the Financial Statements on 31 December 2017.

-For each of these significant accounts and breakdowns included in the scope matrix, the associated critical processes and sub-processes have been defined, and the risks that might generate errors and/or fraud in financial reporting have been identified, covering all the financial reporting objectives (existence and occurrence; completeness; valuation; presentation, breakdown and comparability; and rights and obligations).
+In 2019, the scope matrix was last updated based on the figures contained in the Financial Statements on 31 December 2018. - For each of these significant accounts and breakdowns included in the scope matrix, the associated critical processes and sub-processes have been defined, and the risks that might generate errors and/or fraud in financial reporting have been identified, covering all the financial reporting objectives (existence and occurrence; completeness; valuation; presentation, breakdown and comparability; and rights and obligations).

-• The existence of a process for identifying the scope of consolidation, taking into account, among other factors, the possible existence of complex company structures, shell companies, or special purpose entities.

-The identification of the consolidation perimeter is carried out each month.
-The changes in the consolidation perimeter are recorded in the Group consolidation software system, where the map of the structure of ownership of the companies within the perimeter is permanently updated.

-The Finance Department, through the Tax Department, keeps a record of all the entities included in the consolidation perimeter, the means of control or influence, the legal format and the type of direct or indirect participation of all the companies.
-It is continuously updated and allows historical changes in the perimeter to be tracked.

-In accordance with the provisions of Article 16.3 k) of the Board of Directors Regulations, the Audit Committee is responsible for analysing and reporting the economic conditions, accounting impact and, where appropriate, the exchange ratio proposed for the structural and corporate changes that have been planned by the Company before submission to the Board of Directors.

-• If the process takes into account the effects of other types of risk (operational, technological, financial, legal, tax, reputational, environmental, etc.) to the extent that they affect the financial statements.
+- The existence of a process for identifying the scope of consolidation, taking into account, among other factors, the possible existence of complex company structures, shell companies, or special purpose entities. - The identification of the consolidation perimeter is carried out each month.
+The changes in the consolidation perimeter are recorded in the Group consolidation software system, where the map of the structure of ownership of the companies within the perimeter is permanently updated. - The Business Development Department and the Legal Department are in charge of informing the Finance Department of the transactions they intend to carry out in their areas, where those transactions could affect the structure of the group and the consolidation perimeter. - The Finance Department, through the Tax Department, keeps a record of all the entities included in the consolidation perimeter, the means of control or influence, the legal format and the type of direct or indirect participation of all the companies.
+It is continuously updated and allows historical changes in the perimeter to be tracked. - In accordance with the provisions of the Board of Directors Regulations (article 16.3.k), the Audit Committee is responsible for analysing and reporting the economic conditions, accounting impact and, where appropriate, the exchange ratio proposed for the structural and corporate changes that have been planned by the Company before submission to the Board of Directors. - If the process takes into account the effects of other types of risk (operational, technological, financial, legal, tax, reputational, environmental, etc.) to the extent that they affect the financial statements.

-The Company has a Corporate Risk Committee that notifies the Audit Committee of the results of the regular assessment of critical risk management.
 The Internal Audit Department identifies and prioritises all kinds of critical risks every year (operational, financial, strategic, regulatory compliance, technological and others) that, were they to materialise, might have an adverse effect on the achievement of relevant objectives for the Company.